wmandra/telegraf-drbd_collector/README.md

 The resync metric is only provided in the output when it is present in the drbdadm status.

 ##### ToDO
-Rewrite in go for inclusion as telegraf plugin.
+Potentially rewrite in go for inclusion as telegraf plugin.